Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Methodology

-We deployed the proposed PiNN to model solute transport in porous media predicting the pressure and concentration fields, i.e., $\textbf{s} = (P, C)$.
-We selected different PiNN architectures for the solute transport case studies in this paper because of the different PDEs and boundary conditions.
-However, we ensured that the selected PiNN had enough layers and width to estimate each target field.
-There are two critical normalization steps in the implementation of PiNNs that must be followed to ensure convergence to the correct solution \cite{rasht2022physics}.
-The first is mapping the network's input and output variables to the interval $[0, 1]\in{R}$.
-The second step is to scale the pressure and concentration PDEs such that all terms are in the same order (unity).
+The proposed PiNN is deployed to model solute transport in porous media by predicting pressure and concentration fields, i.e., $\textbf{s} = (P, C)$.
+We select the PiNN architectures using an iterative random-search hyperparameter tuning \cite{escapil2023hyper} (e.g., selecting the number of layers, neurons per layer, collocation points, and weights randomly within a specified range) for different case studies in this work due to differences in spatial dimension, boundary conditions, and permeability field.
+We ensure that the selected PiNN has enough layers and width to estimate each target field.
+There are two critical normalization steps in the implementation of PiNNs that can be followed to ensure faster convergence to the correct solution \cite{rasht2022physics}, similar to the common practice of scaling and dimensionless analysis in other mesh-based computational techniques, e.g., FVM, FEM, etc. The first step is to map the network input and output variables to the interval $[0, 1]\in{R}$.
+The second step is to scale the pressure and concentration equations such that all terms are of the same order.
+In this work, we use the absolute point error (APE) and the mean squared error (MSE) defined as,

+as statistical measurands to assess the accuracy of PiNNs' predictions, $s$, for a certain time-step against the ground truth solutions, $\hat{s}$, obtained analytically or numerically using the finite element method.
+Here, $N$ is the total number of inference points (resembling the spatiotemporal mesh) to generate the solutions for comparison.